 Executive Retention Agreements.
-We have no employment agreements or severance agreements with our named executive officers (other than as described above for Mr. O'Brien) that provide benefits upon termination of employment, other than executive retention agreements that provide benefits upon termination following a change in control.
+We have no employment agreements or severance agreements with our current named executive officers that provide benefits upon termination of employment, other than executive retention agreements that provide benefits upon termination following a change in control.
 These executive retention agreements have been in effect with each of our named executive officers since 2001 and provide severance pay and continuation of certain welfare benefits in the event of a change in control and a termination of the executive's employment under specified circumstances within 24 months following the change in control.
 Mr. Powell's executive retention agreement was entered into in January 2008, when he joined our company.
-All of these agreements were in effect during 2014 and have not been modified or amended, except that Mr. O'Brien's executive retention agreement was terminated effective as of December 31, 2014.
+All of these agreements were in effect during 2015 and have not been modified or amended.
+Mr. O'Brien's executive retention agreement was terminated effective as of December 31, 2014.